 Graduate Application Information

 Thank you for your interest in graduate studies at the Institute for Sustainable Practice.
-To apply for the graduate sustainability program, please follow the steps below.
-If you have any questions, please call the ISP office at 615.966.1771 or email firstname.lastname@example.org.
+To make application to the graduate sustainability program, please follow the steps below.
+If you have any questions, please call the ISP office at 615.966.1771 or email sustainability@lipscomb.

 View our admissions and program Frequently Asked Questions page.

-- Submit an Online Application and application fee ($50).
+- Application Form: Submit an Online Application and application fee ($50)

 Accepted students are required to submit The Federal Educational Rights and Privacy Act (FERPA) form and the Graduate Health Record form prior to beginning courses at Lipscomb University.